remap/ice-ar/README.md

 Currently, the following modules are implemented (those in **bold** are currently containerized):

-- Mobile Terminal Video fetching module
+- Mobile Terminal Video fetching module // Dockerhub: [peetonn/ice-ar:consumer](https://hub.docker.com/r/peetonn/ice-ar/tags/)

     *This module fetches video (over NDN) from a *Mobile Terminal* (mobile video producer), decodes and writes it frame by frame (ARGB format) into a unix socket (powered by [nanomsg](http://nanomsg.org/)).*
-- **YOLO processing module**
+- **YOLO processing module**  // Dockerhub: [peetonn/ice-ar:yolo](https://hub.docker.com/r/peetonn/ice-ar/tags/)

     *This module consumes raw video frame by frame from a unix socket and processes it by GPU-accelerated object recognition software [YOLO](https://pjreddie.com/darknet/yolo/).
 Resulting information is formatted as JSON dictionary and written into another unix socket.*
-- OpenFace processing module
+- **OpenFace processing module** // Dockerhub: [peetonn/ice-ar:openface](https://hub.docker.com/r/peetonn/ice-ar/tags/)

     *This module consumes raw video frame by frame from a unix socket and processes it by GPU-accelerated face recognition software [OpenFace](https://cmusatyalab.github.io/openface/).
 Resulting information is formatted as JSON dictionary and written into another unix socket.*
-- OpenPose processing module
+- OpenPose processing module // Dockerhub: [peetonn/ice-ar:openpose](https://hub.docker.com/r/peetonn/ice-ar/tags/)

     *This module consumes raw video frame by frame from a unix socket and processes it by GPU-accelerated pose recognition software [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose).
 Resulting information is formatted as JSON dictionary and written into another unix socket.*
-- Annotations publishing module
+- **Annotations publishing module** // Dockerhub: [peetonn/ice-ar:publisher](https://hub.docker.com/r/peetonn/ice-ar/tags/)

    This module consumer JSON arrays from a unix socket and makes this information available over the network (NDN) for clients.